Why Platinum ?

 Leading inflation indicator

 According to a study by Wainwright Economics, a Boston-based investment research and strategy firm, platinum is the leading indicator of inflation.
-While gold and silver lead inflation by 12 months, platinum leads by 16 months.
+While gold and silver lead inflation by 12 months, it leads by 16 months.
 This was confirmed in the current bull market: the rise in platinum prices started in 1999, while gold and silver began to rise in 2001.

 The above factors confirm that platinum deserves its place alongside gold and silver in portfolios.
 Having all three precious metals increases diversification, lowers risk and provides the ultimate in portfolio protection from the economic crisis that is today’s financial reality.